-It was not long ago that small city centre apartments with the bare minimum space were the most desirable properties for movers in the UK.
+It was not long ago that small city centre flats with the bare minimum space were the most desirable properties for movers in the UK.
 Given the choice, it seemed most would have liked to relocate to major employment hotspots like London, being perfectly happy to sacrifice space at home for the convenience of urban living.

 Or at least, that is how the situation looked before lockdown.